-The department offers funding to every graduate student that we admit to the program, and have deliberately chosen as a department not to admit students whom we cannot fully fund.
-In addition to a tuition waiver and health care benefits, our department provides a stipend of $21,555 for a half-time, 9 month appointment.
+The department offers funding to every graduate student that we admit to the program and have deliberately chosen, as a department, not to admit students whom we cannot fully fund.
+In addition to a tuition waiver and health care benefits, our department provides a base stipend of $21,555 for a half-time, nine-month appointment.
 Summer funding and academic year awards are also available, which can add substantially to the amount that students receive each year.
-In return for this funding support students either teach in the department as TAs (3 courses over the 9 month academic term – a 1/2 or 2/1 load) or they act as research assistants on funded projects.
+In return for this funding support students either teach in the department as TAs (3 courses over the nine month academic term – a 1/2 or 2/1 load) or they act as research assistants on funded projects.

 Graduate Assistantships

 The most common type of funding is a half-time teaching assistantship.
-A half-time teaching assistant is responsible for 3 sections of courses over two semesters (rather than the typical 4 course teaching load at other communication programs).
+A half-time teaching assistant is responsible for three sections of courses over two semesters (rather than the typical four-course teaching load at other communication programs).
 Students typically start teaching our public speaking course.

 We also have a small number of research assistantships supported by external grants; the specific number of these assistantships varies according to the status of faculty projects.
 Students funded as research assistants either receive a reduction in teaching or are released from all teaching responsibilities during the time of their funding as a research assistant.
 Of course, many students work informally with faculty, either as part of research teams or independently.
 We have a strong culture of collaboration, both among our graduate students and between our students and faculty.